clarkhtse/filtercake.github.io/_posts/2014-03-26-decision-board.md

 - Whenever a decision or answer arrives, put it beneath the question and move to *decided*.
 - It helps to have PostIts on your desk and next to the decision board, so they are always handy.

-In the mentioned post natum, 4 of 6 team members mentioned it as having been helpful.
+In the mentioned post natum, 4 of 6 team members independently mentioned it as having been helpful.
 More importantly, all agreed on putting it on the team agenda to have this decision board for every feature, to start it from the beginning and maintain it more consistently.

 I am really happy this thing has validated itself by helping us ship stuff.
 Couldn't ask for more.